You can find almost everything you need to build your

 The sooner you declare yourself a prince, king, emperor, or Supreme Ruler, the better.

-Micronationalism is a hobby and a serious thing that includes people from all different backgrounds.
-Respect is the key to peace.
-Intolerance is the key to war.
+Micronationalism is a hobby and a serious endeavor that involves people from all different backgrounds.
+Respect is the key to peace, and intolerance is the key to war.
 Study existing and well-established micronations.
-What made them successful (or what made them miserable failures)?
+What made them successful (or miserable failures)?
 What can you learn from them?

 There are a lot of different communities out there.
 Get out and participate!

 Creating a workable website, possibly with a blog feature used as a news service, is imperative.
-It can also be a good idea to create a Wiki article - there are several micronational wikis for you to use but do not forget that your nation must be more than a website and a Wiki article.
+It can also be a good idea to make a Wiki article—there are several micronational wikis for you to use.
+However, do not forget that your nation must be more than a website and a Wiki article.

-There are a lot of organisations specifically for micronations and people trying to create their own countries.
-They may be a more general "UN-style" organisation, such as the organisation of Active Micronations (OAM), or they may have more specific purposes, such as the Micronational Cartography Society (MCS).
+Many organizations are specifically for micronations and people trying to create their own countries.
+They may be a more general "UN-style" organization, such as the Organisation of Active Micronations (OAM), or they may have more specific purposes, such as the Micronational Cartography Society (MCS).

 If you take yourself and your micronation too seriously, existing governments may see you as a breakout movement rather than a country for fun.
 Most countries have a standing army that would shorten the process with a little upstart micronation.